What is a Speech Communication and Rhetoric Degree?

 Program Options

-• Bachelor’s Degree: A four-year undergraduate program that offers comprehensive training in speech communication and rhetoric.
-Students take courses in public speaking, rhetorical analysis, communication theory, argumentation, and media studies.
-This degree prepares graduates for a variety of careers or for advanced studies in related fields.
+• Bachelor’s Degree in Speech Communication and Rhetoric: A four-year program that offers a more in-depth study of communication, including public speaking, persuasion, and media communication.
+This degree prepares graduates for a variety of careers or further studies.

 Skills You’ll Learn

-A Speech Communication and Rhetoric degree equips students with a variety of valuable skills that are applicable in numerous professional settings.
-Here are some key skills learned:
+A speech communication and rhetoric degree equips students with a wide range of valuable skills that are essential for effective communication and professional success.
+Here are some of the key skills students develop:

 What Can You Do with a Speech Communication and Rhetoric Degree?

-With a Speech Communication and Rhetoric degree, graduates have a diverse array of career opportunities that capitalize on their strong communication, critical thinking, and persuasive skills.
+With a speech communication and rhetoric degree, graduates have a diverse array of career opportunities.
 Here are some specific career paths:

 • Public Relations Specialist: These professionals create and maintain a positive public image for organizations.
 They use their communication skills to craft press releases, manage media relations, and develop strategic communication campaigns.